dlstreamer/dlstreamer/docs/source/dev_guide/advanced_install/advanced_build_docker_image.rst

    docker build -f <Dockerfile name> -t <name for Docker image> .

-This command builds a Docker image from the **dlstreamer_dev_ubuntu22.Dockerfile** assigning it the name **dlstreamer-dev-ubuntu22** using the current directory as the build context
+This command builds a Docker debian image from the **ubuntu22.Dockerfile** assigning it the name **dlstreamer-ubuntu22** using the current directory as the build context

 ..  code:: sh

+   docker build -f ubuntu22.Dockerfile -t dlstreamer-ubuntu22 .

+This command builds a Docker development image from the **ubuntu22.Dockerfile** assigning it the name **dlstreamer-dev-ubuntu22** using the current directory as the build context

+..  code:: sh

-   docker build -f dlstreamer_dev_ubuntu22.Dockerfile -t dlstreamer-dev-ubuntu22 .
+   docker build --target dlstreamer-dev -f ubuntu22.Dockerfile -t dlstreamer-dev-ubuntu22 .